 - Personal Statement

-- 3 Letters of Recommendation (Academic and Professional)
+- 3 Letters of Recommendation (at least 1 academic, 2 professional contacts)

 - Official Transcripts (must be from a 4-year accredited university or college)